gatfieldlab/cross-organ_riboprof/data_processing_pipeline/README.md

 Reads were counted towards their location within annotation feature (5'UTR, CDS, 3'UTR) per gene.
 Only reads that mapped uniquely to a single expressed gene were counted.
 For reads mapping to multiple transcript isoforms of the same gene (multiple-isoform genes), reads that did not map unambiguosly to a single feature were assigned in the following preference order: CDS > 5'UTR > 3'UTR.

-This script was also used to count reads with positional information with respect to the transcript's 5' end (with the options -c 5prime).